Los Angeles Community College District

 Americans with Disabilities Act (ADA) and California State Law

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990, the Fair Employment & Housing Act (FEHA), Government Code Section 11135, and other applicable codes, the Los Angeles Community College District and Los Angeles Trade Technical College do not discriminate against individuals on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990, the Fair Employment & Housing Act (FEHA), Government Code Section 11135, and other applicable codes, the Los Angeles Community College District and Los Angeles Mission College do not discriminate against individuals on the basis of disability in its services, programs, or activities.

-In order to ensure that people with disabilities have an equal opportunity to participate in all of its programs, services, and activities, Trade Tech College will make reasonable modifications to policies and practices, as well as provide appropriate aids and services leading to effective communication, including sign language interpreters, documents in Braille and other alternate formats to ensure information is accessible to people who have speech, hearing, vision, or cognitive impairments.
+In order to ensure that people with disabilities have an equal opportunity to participate in all of its programs, services, and activities, Mission College will make reasonable modifications to policies and practices, as well as provide appropriate aids and services leading to effective communication, including sign language interpreters, documents in Braille and other alternate formats to ensure information is accessible to people who have speech, hearing, vision, or cognitive impairments.

 Anyone who requires auxiliary aides and services for effective communication, or a modification of policies or procedures, should communicate with the responsible department or event contact as soon as possible, but no later than three days before the scheduled event.
 No surcharge will be placed to cover the cost of providing auxiliary aids or making reasonable modifications to create access.

-In terms of employment, Trade Tech College does not discriminate on the basis of disability in its hiring or employment practices and will comply with the Fair Employment and Housing Act, as well as the ADA Title I including the regulations promulgated by the U.S. Equal Employment Opportunity Commission (EEOC) and the requirement to provide reasonable accommodation.
+In terms of employment, Mission College does not discriminate on the basis of disability in its hiring or employment practices and will comply with the Fair Employment and Housing Act, as well as the ADA Title I including the regulations promulgated by the U.S. Equal Employment Opportunity Commission (EEOC) and the requirement to provide reasonable accommodation.